 It is the responsibility of the voter to keep his or her address current with the Supervisor of Elections office.
-Be sure to notify the Supervisor of Elections office if you have a name change, an address change or if you would like to change your party affiliation.
+Be sure to notify the Supervisor of Elections office if you have a name change, an address change, a change in your party affiliation, or a signature update.
 If you move to another state, you must re-register there.
 CLOSED PRIMARY, WHAT?
 Florida is a closed primary state.
 In the Primary Election you will vote only for the candidates whose party affiliation is the same as yours and for non-partisan races, unless a partisan race will be decided in a Universal Primary Contest, in which case everyone will vote in that race.